 We manage a further five projects of long-term accommodation comprising self-contained flats – in Kingsdown, Speedwell, Totterdown, Bedminster and Withywood.

-Vacancies arise less frequently in this accommodation, please contact the Supported Housing Team to discuss availability.
-We have one project of flats that is specifically for BME service users.
+Vacancies arise less frequently in this accommodation, please contact the Supported Housing Team on 0117 909 6630 to discuss availability.
+We have one project of flats that is specifically for people from black, minority and ethnic groups.

-For our long term housing we accept self-referrals (this means you contact Second Step directly) or we take referrals from housing, health, social services and voluntary organisations.
+For our long term housing we accept self-referrals (this means you can contact Second Step directly or we take referrals from housing, health, social services and voluntary organisations.

 What support will I receive?